Hello friends. We have the return of a list favorite today; the new vintage of the wine that kicked off our expansion into imports two summers ago:

 Getaria is Basque country: not quite Spain, not quite France; its own animal.
 In the vineyards planted in the rolling hills above town, they grow indigenous varietals, like Hondarribi Beltza and Hondarribi Zuri.
 We’re a looooooooong way from Cabernet Sauvignon here.

 Rubentis has been a house wine of ours for several years now.
-It typically arrives in Seattle in late spring, and we drink it throughout the summer, both as cocktail and as a lovely pairing for all the Pac-NW’s seafood.
-It has made multiple appearances on the Thanksgiving table, where its low-alc, high-acid, food-friendly nature makes it a perfect foil for turkey et al. It has made multiple appearances on New Year’s Eve (semi-sparkling, remember?).
-It has made multiple appearances, I must admit, with breakfast.
+It typically arrives in Seattle in late spring, and we drink it throughout the summer, both as a cocktail and as a lovely pairing for all the PacNW’s seafood.
+It has made multiple appearances on the Thanksgiving table, where its low-alc (11% this year), high-acid, food-friendly nature makes it a perfect foil for turkey et al. It has made multiple appearances on New Year’s Eve (semi-sparkling, remember?).
+It has made multiple appearances with breakfast.